sevvandi/sevvandi.github.io/SK_README_FIRST.txt

   fig.cap = " ",
   fig.align = 'center'
   )
-  -- After knitting, move .md file to _posts folder *********** (VERY IMPORTANT)
+  -- After knitting, open the .md file and replace "../assets" with "/assets" in figures (VERY IMPORTANT) -- After knitting, move .md file to _posts folder *********** (VERY IMPORTANT)

+4. How to add a talk
+  -- Go to _data folder (at the root)
+  -- Open talks.yml
+  -- Add the talk on top

+5. How to add a publication
+  -- Go to _publications folder (at the root)
+  -- Add a .md file for the publication
+  -- yaml on top followed by APA style citation
+  -- Update paper url